jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/b_review.md

 > "We implement a novel methodology to estimate the probability of computerisation for 702 detailed occupations, using a Gaussian process classifier." (p.
 1)

+**Task-based Analysis Approach:**
+The study identified engineering bottlenecks that prevent automation through systematic analysis:
+- **Perception and manipulation tasks**: Robots struggle with unstructured environments
+- **Creative intelligence tasks**: Difficult to encode creative values in programs
+- **Social intelligence tasks**: Challenges in real-time emotion recognition

 **[2_sources_and_metrics]** What data sources and metrics are most reliable for tracking automation's effects on inequality?
 Directly addressed.

 > "Accordingly, ONET has the advantage of providing more recent information on occupational work activities." (p.
 4)

 > "We rely on the 2010 version of the DOT successor ONET – an online service developed for the US Department of Labor." (p.
 4)

+**Machine Learning Methodology:**
+- Used ONET data (9 key variables) to train a classifier on 70 hand-labeled occupations
+- Applied Gaussian Process classifier to predict automation probability for all 702 occupations
+- Combined with employment data from Bureau of Labor Statistics
+- Integrated wage and educational attainment data for comprehensive analysis

 Metrics used:
 - ONET occupational variables (9 key variables)